Etelis/israid-needs-assessment-master/README.md

 - **Layer Deployment**: Layers are used to share resources among Lambda functions, streamlining the development and deployment process.

 - **Lambda Function Deployment**: Our Lambda functions, whether built in Node.js or Python, are essential for the functionality of the IsraAid RNA application.
+They serve as the code for the APIs

-- **API Gateway Configuration**: API Gateway resources and routes are configured to enable HTTPS access to our services, ensuring that aid workers can easily and safely interact with the application.
+- **API Gateway Configuration**: API Gateway resources and routes are configured to enable HTTPS access to our services.

 ## 6. Automations